seansfkelley/nas-download-manager/README.md

 ## Privacy

-Synology Download Manager needs your login credentials to communicate with your NAS.
+NAS Download Manager needs your login credentials to communicate with your NAS.
 It doesn't collect, store or transmit any other information.
 [Read more.](./PRIVACY.md)

 ## Development